Updated May 9, 2023

-Introduction to MySQL:
+Introduction to MySQL

-The database is used to store the data that is the database is an application which stores the collection of related data.
-The other source of storing the data can be flat files as well but the problem is to store, manage and access the data not fast and it is difficult, therefore the good option is to use the database management system.
-There are different types of Database Management Systems, each used different APIs to store and manage their data.
+The database is used to store the data; that is, the database is an application that holds the collection of related data.
+The other source of storing the data can be flat files, but the problem is storing, managing, and accessing the data is not fast and challenging; therefore, the excellent option is to use a database management system.
+Different types of Database Management Systems use various APIs to store and manage their data.

-- Relational Database Management Systems.
+- Relational Database Management Systems

-- Hierarchical Database Management Systems.
+- Hierarchical Database Management Systems

-- Network Database Management Systems.
+- Network Database Management Systems

-- Object-oriented Database Management Systems.
+- Object-oriented Database Management Systems

 A. Relational Database Management Systems